-In Washington, drunk driving took 278 people’s lives in 2016 alone.
-This startling statistic does not include all the people who are injured by drunk drivers but not killed — left to suffer with serious, life-altering impacts.
+In Washington, drunk driving took 166 people’s lives in 2018 alone.
+This startling statistic does not include all the people who are injured by drunk drivers but not killed — left to suffer from serious, life-altering impacts.

 Drunk Driving Under Washington State Law